AndrewBUA/PhoneDirectory/README.md

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.

-Prerequisites
+### Prerequisites

 Make sure you have the following installed:

     Python 3.x
     Flask
+    sqlite3

-You can install Flask using pip:
+You can install Flask/sqlite3 using pip:

     <>Bash
     pip install Flask
+    pip install sqlite3